Family physicians treat patients of all ages.

 Where can family physicians be found?

-These professionals are able to work in an array of areas, from hospitals to clinics, but are typically found in smaller private practices or clinics, Gap Medics reported.
+These professionals are able to work in an array of areas, from hospitals to clinics, but are typically found in or clinics, Gap Medics reported.
 For this reason, family physicians are able to maintain more conventional schedules than hospital doctors or surgeons.
 Indeed, many family physicians will work during standard business hours on weekdays.
 Some providers will open their clinics on the weekends to accommodate more patients, although this is not a widespread practice.

 The source elaborated that physicians tend to work at the clinic most days, but that it is not uncommon for these providers to make house calls, or visit patients in the hospital or in other care facilities – nursing homes, for example.
 The number of patients a family physician will treat each day will obviously vary, with Gap Medics suggesting that seeing 20 patients a day is typical.